Orangutan–human last common ancestor: Phylogeny

 Hominoidea (commonly known as apes) are thought to have evolved in Africa by about 18 million years ago.
 Among the genera thought to be in the ape lineage leading up to the emergence of the great apes (Hominidae) about 13 million years ago are Proconsul, Rangwapithecus, Dendropithecus, Nacholapithecus, Equatorius, Afropithecus and Kenyapithecus, all from East Africa.
 During the early Miocene, Europe and Africa were connected by land bridges over the Tethys Sea.
 Apes showed up in Europe in the fossil record beginning 17 million years ago.
 Great apes show up in the fossil record in Europe and Asia beginning about 12 million years ago.
-The only living great ape in Asia is the orangutan.
+Apart from humans, the only living great ape in Asia is the orangutan.

 Various genera of dryopithecines have been identified and are classified as an extinct sister clade of the Homininae.
 Possible further members of this tribe, indicated within Ponginae in the cladistic tree above, or of Homininae or else third or more tribes yet unnamed include extinct Pierolapithecus, Hispanopithecus, Lufengpithecus and Khoratpithecus.

 Dryopithecines' nominate genus Dryopithecus was first uncovered in France, and it had a large frontal sinus which ties it to the African great apes.
 Orangutans which are only found in Asia do not.
 They did have thick dental enamel, another ape-like characteristic.
 Orangutans do not have a large frontal sinus.
 The study of Dryopithecini as an outgroup to Hominidae suggests a date earlier than 8 million years ago for the Homininae-Ponginae split.
 It also suggests that the Homininae group evolved in Africa or Western Eurasia, against the theory that Homininae was originally an Asian line which later recolonized Africa after the Great Apes went extinct in Africa.

 During the later Miocene, the climate in Europe started to change as the Himalayas were rising, and Europe became cooler and drier.
 About 9.5 million years ago, tropical forest in Europe was replaced by woodlands which were less suitable for great apes, and European Homininae (close to the Dryopithecini-Hominini split) appear to have migrated back to Africa where they would have diverged into Gorillini and Hominini.

 Plant fossils reveal that forests use to once extend "from southern Europe, through Central Asia, and into China prior to the formation of the Himalayas".
 This suggests that the ancestral hominoid once lived throughout a vast area and as the Earth's climate and ecosystems changed, the ancestral hominoids ultimately became geographically isolated from one another.